nicdm/winget_scripts/README.md

 # winget_scripts
-simple scripts to install and update software
+simple Powershell scripts to install and update software.

+## wingetInstallApps
+This script installs a list of apps I use.

+## wingetUpdate
+This script updates the installed apps.